If you would like to get in touch, please feel free to contact:

 - 352

 FIRST EDITION.
 Quarto (8.5" x 11") in modern 1/4 calf over attractive marbled boards; raised bands in blind to spine; red morocco title label to spine; MS signature of Phoebe Bright" to front free endpaper. xvii 491 [1] pages.
 Illustrated with a facsimile letter text engravings two maps (one folding) and fifteen plates including a folding view of Reikiavik and eight hand-coloured plates mostly views.
-Mackenzie a distinguished mineralogist traveled with Drs.
+Mackenzie, a distinguished mineralogist, traveled with Drs.
 Henry Holland and Richard Bright.
-Chapters include a narrative of the voyage and travels as well as those on mineralogy rural economy and commerce zoology and botany climate literature diseases government and laws and religion.
-Light foxing to some plates mostly marginal.
-Near Fine.
+Chapters include a narrative of the voyage and travels, mineralogy, the rural economy and commerce, zoology, botany, climate, literature, diseases, government, laws, and religion.
+The light foxing to some plates is mostly marginal.
+A near fine copy.
 Coloured plates in order: 1.
 Icelandic Costume (5 figs).
 2. Havnefiord.
 3. Krisuvik & the Sulphur Mountains.
 4. Cauldron Sulphur Mountains.
 5. Great Jet of Boiling Mud on the Sulphur Mountains.
 6. Eyafialla Iokul from Hliderende.
 7. Mount Hekla from Odde.
 8. Eyafialla Iokul, Mount Hekla & River Elvas, from the Westward.
-9. Map of the South West Coast of Iceland (large folding map).
+9. Map of the South West Coast of Iceland (sizeable folding map).